 Providing mobility counseling or advice on alternate modes of transportation

-In most states, the cost of a rehabilitation driving assessment is not covered by insurance (Medicare or private) and may be an out-of-pocket cost.
-If a driving rehabilitation specialist is not in the area or costs are prohibitive, options include referral to a local occupational therapist who specializes in older adult medical conditions and a referral to the state drivers licensing department for complete retesting of vision, written, and road testing.
+In most states, the cost of a rehabilitation driving assessment is not covered by insurance (Medicare or private) and is an out-of-pocket cost.
+If a driving rehabilitation specialist is not in the area or costs are prohibitive, options include referral to a local occupational therapist who specializes in older adult medical conditions and/or a referral to the state drivers licensing department for complete retesting of vision and written and road testing.

 If older drivers deny or are unaware of their limitations or if deficits do not respond to treatment, medical practitioners may need to be proactive.
 In these situations, practitioners should discuss issues relevant to driving safety, potential driving cessation, patient transportation needs, and alternative transportation resources with the patient and family members.

 The practitioner should balance the benefits of safety to the patient, pedestrians, and other drivers against the costs of social isolation, worsening functional status, impaired quality of life, and clinical depression.
 For some patients (eg, those with moderate or severe dementia), the benefits of driving cessation clearly outweigh the costs.

 Alternative transportation options should be discussed; these vary from community to community, but national resources such as the National Aging and Disability Transportation Center, the Alzheimer's Association's Dementia and Driving guidance, and the Eldercare Locator provide updated information on options.

 Family members can find online information about having conversations with older drivers about stopping or limiting driving.
 See, for example, The Hartford's At the Crossroads: Family Conversations About Alzheimer’s Disease, Dementia & Driving, the AARP's We Need to Talk, and the Alzheimer's Association's Having the conversation.